criptochairo/wiisy-gatsby/content/blog/person-of-the-month/en/aug22.md

 Well, recently, a friend told me that she was going to travel to Portugal, and I told her half-jokingly: “Hey, invite me” and she invited me!

-So, I thought, well, now I'm going to tell Níger (my husband), I don’t have anything to lose.
+So, I thought, well, now I'm going to tell Niger (my husband), I don’t have anything to lose.
 I told him and he said: “You should go” … And, well, I am answering your questions from Portugal!

 ***7. What things have you created in your life after saying "what if I say yes?"
 Make a list.***